glasskube/glasskube/website/docs/index.md

 ### `glasskube install <package>`

-Installs the given package in your cluster and waits until the installation is either finished successfully or failed.
+Installs the latest version of a package in your cluster and waits until the installation is either finished successfully or failed.

+Use `--version=...` if you want to install a specific version of a package, or `--enable-auto-updates` if you want a package to always be updated to the latest version automatically.

 ### `glasskube uninstall <package>`